wavering-ruby/Beecrowd-Exercises/README.md

 - [1930.py](Python/1930.py): Calculates the sum of four integers minus three.
 - [2006.py](Python/2006.py): Counts the number of times a given integer appears in a list.
 - [3058.py](Python/3058.py): Finds the lowest price per gram for a given number of items.

-**04/02/2025 edit:** Now, I'm will trying to resolve one question by day.
-Good lucky for me!